handsontable/hyperformula/docs/guide/custom-functions.md

 }
 ```

-### 2. Define the custom functions provided by your plugin
+### 2. Define a custom function provided by your plugin

 Your newly created class should have a static `implementedFunctions`
 property that defines functions this plugin contains and maps them to their implementations.